 You may download our memo here.

 As this is a ballot proposition, Haines Economic Development Corp. board of directors does not take a position on whether it supports the proposition or not.
 Our aim is to make available information and research that may help voters make an informed decision using objective data and research from reliable sources.

 For information on the ballot propositions from the borough, visit the 2019 Elections page here.

 The Haines Revolving Loan Fund is administered by the Juneau Economic Development Corp.
-Visit the Southeast Revolving Loan Fund page here to learn more about financial criteria, to download and application and find contact information for Margaret O’Neal, who administers the Haines Revolving Loan Fund.
+Visit the Southeast Revolving Loan Fund page here to learn more about financial criteria, to download and application and find contact information for the loan administrator.

 More about the Haines Revolving Loan Fund